 Nature also engages our other main externally-focused senses, simultaneously delivering stimuli associated with visuals, scent/taste, sound, and touch.
 In the modern world it is increasingly rare for an experience to provide so many sensations all at once or for us to be in a position in which we are actively concentrating on them all.
-Scientists have found that the types and amounts of stimuli in natural environments provide a Goldilocks-style experience: not so dull as to be boring, not so overwhelming as to be stressful, but perfect for keeping us engaged in a relaxing way.
+Scientists have found that the types and amounts of stimuli in natural environments provide a Goldilocksstyle experience: not so dull as to be boring, not so overwhelming as to be stressful, but perfect for keeping us engaged in a relaxing way.
 This balances out cognitive function and prevents any one part of the brain from being overwhelmed, which, in turn, allows our neurons to relax and recalibrate.

-The rest of our bodies also benefit from this opportunity to unwind.
+The rest of our bodies also benefit from this opportunity nature if you want to maximize your health. to unwind.
 Exposure to nature results in reductions in the hormone cortisol.
-Cortisol levels are also known to drop in response to pleasant-smelling plants like lavender and rosemary; these scents also increase blood velocity to the heart, thus improving circulation.
-Studies of another aromatic - extracts from the hinoki cypress tree - have revealed why exposure to green spaces can improve immune function: even just a few hours of breathing vaporized hinoki oil has been shown to increase the presence of natural killer cells, a white blood cell integral to our innate immune response.
+Cortisol levels are also known The future of nature treatments to drop in response to pleasant-smelling plants like lavender and rosemary; these scents also increase blood Researchers predict that, 30 years from now, some 70% velocity to the heart, thus improving circulation.
+Studies of humans will live in urban spaces, where access to of another aromatic - extracts from the hinoki cypress biodiversity and green spaces are often minimal.
+This is tree - have revealed why exposure to green spaces one of the main reasons that nature therapy has recently can improve immune function: even just a few hours become such a hot topic; indeed, a majority of studies of breathing vaporized hinoki oil has been shown to focus explicitly on urban habitats.
+Another key driver is increase the presence of natural killer cells, a white blood cell integral to our innate immune response.